Good Samaritan Shelter Acute Care Detox

 Good Samaritan Shelter Acute Care Detox - Santa Maria, CA

-Good Samaritan Shelter Acute Care Detox is a detox and addiction treatment facility located at 401 West Morrison Avenue, Building B in the 93458 zip code of Santa Maria, CA. As a detox center, it offers cocaine detox, meth detox and benzodiazepines detox.
-The treatment program at Good Samaritan Shelter Acute Care Detox includes short term inpatient treatment, residential treatment and inpatient detoxification.
-Good Samaritan Shelter Acute Care Detox offers treatment to adult women, judicial clients and adult men.
-It accepts men and women into their treatment and detox program.
+Good Samaritan Shelter Acute Care Detox is a detox and addiction treatment facility located at 401 West Morrison Avenue, Building B in the 93458 zip code of Santa Maria, CA. As a detox center, it offers opioid detox, benzodiazepines detox and cocaine detox.
+The treatment program at Good Samaritan Shelter Acute Care Detox includes short term inpatient treatment, inpatient detoxification and long term inpatient treatment.
+Good Samaritan Shelter Acute Care Detox offers treatment to adult men, people with trauma and adult women.
+It accepts women and men into their treatment and detox program.

 Address: 401 West Morrison Avenue, Building B, Santa Maria, CA 93458